up:: 099 MOC Anotações // 010 MOC Marxism // 027 MOC Category Theory

 - Money sees value coming in and coming out greater

-- Capital sees constant and variable capital combining into commodities
+- capital sees constant and variable capital combining into commodities

 Fetichism and light example: to understand why light appears with different wavelengths is to understand why different retinas see them differently.
 Using a microscope allows for a more thorough analysis of the phenomenon of light, but not on why it differently appears to us!
 A fetichistic understanding is to try to understand this difference within the very phenomenon (?).